NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-simple-recipe.md

 ns setup
 ```

 When prompted to add mounts, define a folder as `/workspace`.
 This folder will be used in subsequent commands.
-For more details, see the [NeMo-Skills configs](https://nvidia-nemo.github.io/Skills/basics/cluster-configs/) documentation.
+For more details, see the [Nemo-Skills configs](https://nvidia-nemo.github.io/Skills/basics/cluster-configs/) documentation.

 In the following sections, we will always use commands with `--cluster=local` argument which you’d need to change to `--cluster=slurm` (or whatever you named the config during the setup process) if running on Slurm.
 When using Slurm, all commands will finish immediately and schedule jobs in the cluster queue.